251027-Java/java-garbage-collection-manas-revature/README.md

 ```

 **Questions**:
 1. Did G1GC achieve the target pause time?
+Yes, the max pause time was 20 ms.
 2. What trade-offs did you observe?
+The pause times were below 100 ms, but the total pause time was higher.

 ## Deliverables
 1. Completed `MemoryLabApp.java`